Our mission is simple:

 To deliver education that transforms lives as well as minds

-Great education is about relationships.
-As one of the oldest schools in the country, we know that a challenging education requires a supportive, caring environment.
-No child falls between the cracks.
+Great education depends on exceptional relationships.
+As one of the country’s oldest schools, we know that a challenging education requires a supportive, caring environment.
+At Wolverhampton Grammar School, no child falls between the cracks.

 Students across Junior, Senior and Sixth Form